Distilling Word Embeddings: An Encoding Approach: The Proposed Encoding Approach for Distilling Embeddings

-where $W_{\text{encode}}\!\in\!\mathbb{R}^{n_\text{distill}\times n_\text{embed}}$ and $\bm b_{\text{encode}}\!\in\!\mathbb{R}^{n_\text{embed}}$ are parameters of the encoding layer; $\vect(\cdot)$ denotes the distilled vector representation of a word.
+where $W_{\text{encode}}\!\in\!\mathbb{R}^{n_\text{distill}\times n_\text{embed}}$ and $\bm b_{\text{encode}}\!\in\!\mathbb{R}^{n_\text{distill}}$ are parameters of the encoding layer; $\vect(\cdot)$ denotes the distilled vector representation of a word.

-The distilled embeddings can then be fed to a neural network (with parameters $\Theta$) for further processing.
-Let $m$ be the number of data samples; suppose further $\bm y^{(j)}$ is the output of $\softmax$ for the $j$-th data sample and $t^{(j)}$ the ground truth.
+These distilled embeddings can then be fed to a neural network (with parameters $\Theta$) for further processing.
+Let $m$ be the number of data samples and $n_c$ be the number of target classes; suppose further $\bm y^{(j)}$ is the output of $\softmax$ for the $j$-th data sample and $\bm t^{(j)}$ the one-hot represented ground truth.
 Our training objective is the standard cross-entropy loss, given by

+We would like to point out that distilling embeddings does not increase, or in fact may reduce, model capacity vis-\`a-vis directly training with small embeddings, despite the large number of parameters in cumbersome embeddings and the coding layer's weights.

+\textbf{Theorem 1.} \textit{ The model capacity of a neural network with distilled embeddings is less than or equal to that of a neural network trained directly with small embeddings.}